 Although Fortinet does not have a formal policy regarding attendance by members of the Board of Directors at Fortinet's annual meeting of stockholders, Fortinet welcomes, but does not require, directors to attend.
-Ken Xie was the only director who attended Fortinet's 2017 Annual Meeting of Stockholders.
+Ken Xie was the only director who attended Fortinet's 2017 Annual Meeting of Stockholders (the "2017 Annual Meeting").